geortick/adguard-runner/README.md

 # AdGuard Runner

-A command-line utility with KRunner integration for controlling AdGuard Home on Linux systems.
+A command-line utility with KRunner integration for controlling AdGuard for Linux systems.

 ## Description

-AdGuard Runner provides a convenient way to start, stop, and check the status of AdGuard Home from both the command line and KDE's KRunner interface.
+AdGuard Runner provides a convenient way to start, stop, and check the status of AdGuard for Linux from both the command line and KDE's KRunner interface.
 It features an interactive menu, colorized output, progress indicators, and terminal detection to ensure optimal user experience in any environment.

 ## Requirements

 - Python 3.6+
-- AdGuard Home CLI installed (typically at `/opt/adguard-cli/adguard-cli`)
+- AdGuard for Linux installed (typically at `/opt/AdGuard/adguard` or `/opt/AdGuard/adguardhome`)
 - KDE Plasma (for KRunner integration)
 - Terminal emulator (konsole, gnome-terminal, etc.)